thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 Throughout history, Christians have engaged with the prevailing ideas and challenges of their time, seeking to demonstrate the coherence, truth, and relevance of their beliefs.
-From the early church fathers like Justin Martyr and Augustine, who wrestled with Roman philosophy and paganism, to medieval thinkers such as Thomas Aquinas, who synthesized faith and reason, and modern apologists addressing contemporary scientific and philosophical critiques, the tradition of Christian apologetics is both ancient and ever-evolving.
+From the early church fathers like Justin Martyr and Augustine, who wrestled with Roman philosophy and paganism, to medieval thinkers such as Thomas Aquinas who synthesized faith and reason, the tradition of Christian apologetics has deep historical roots.
+Modern apologists, addressing contemporary scientific and philosophical critiques, continue this ancient and ever-evolving tradition.
 The Christian faith offers compelling answers to life's biggest questions and those answers are not just intellectually satisfying, but transformational.

 Here, we aim to address some of the most common and challenging questions people have about God, the Bible, and Christian living.
 Topics ranging from philosophical arguments for God's existence to